microsoft/AirSim/README.md

 [![AirSim Demo Video](docs/images/demo_video.png)](https://youtu.be/-WfTr1-OBGQ)

-This project is under active development.
-While we are working through our backlog of new features and known issues, we welcome contributions!
+# Development Status

-Our current release is in beta and our APIs are subject to change.
+This project is under heavy development.
+The current release is in beta and all APIs are subject to change.
+The next major features currently in works are standalone mode, several API enhancements and Python client support.
+We welcome contributions!

 # How to Get It
 ## Prerequisites